variousauthors/mandala/db/content/watercloset.md

 The studio space consists of a nice big north facing window, and a number of easels set up with canvases in various stages of completion.
 One of the more complete works is an elaborate street scene set in the tree lined streets east of commercial: old houses and older trunks.
 Some of the paintings look to be the works of an { amateur }, and others of an enthusiastic { child }.
+  amateur: that is, they look like experiments in technique or explorations more than polished finished works.
+You have always preferred amateurs, which I suppose is why you are here now.
+  child: her subject mater is more mature, you feel.
 There are pots of paint on the ground.
 You spend a moment to appreciate the works, and only when you are sure the washroom is nowhere to be found in them do you turn back to consider the rest of the [[attic|devil brats]].
-  amateur: that is, they look like experiments in technique or explorations more than polished finished works.
-You have always prefered amateurs, which I suppose is why you are here now.
-  child: her subject mater is more mature, you feel.